 This is where I usually hang my hat.
-I consider the ability to just observe emotions a gift for ADHDers, because it’s a resting place between the two extremes.
+I consider the ability to just observe emotions a gift for people with ADHD, because it’s a resting place between the two extremes.
 I have some freedom as a casual observer, because I don’t get caught up in being attached to emotions, but I do get to watch my own stuff being played out.
 It’s like I’m watching it on a screen: I see it happening and I feel it happening, but instead of grabbing onto it and holding on for dear life, I observe it and learn from it.
 I look at emotions as something curious that should be investigated and appreciated but not held hostage.
 Things, feelings, and people can change from one second to another.
 If you don’t let go, you’re holding on to yesterday’s news.

 Brain: “Whoa!
 That was some serious jealousy that just spiked through our body.
 Where in fresh hell did that come from?”

 By recognizing the emotion, you’re breaking the speed at which it comes at you.
 You’re taking away some of its power without rejecting it; rejecting it is the quickest way to be overcome by it.